orzechowskid/flymake-eslint/README.md

 Useful when the value of variable `exec-path' is set dynamically and the location of eslint might not be known ahead of time."
   :type 'boolean
   :group 'flymake-eslint)

+(defcustom flymake-eslint-project-root nil
+  "Buffer-local.
+Set to a filesystem path to use that path as the current working directory of the linting process."
+  :type 'string
+  :group 'flymake-eslint)
 ```

 ## Bugs